Ghost6Fire/typing-study-notes/README.md

 The process of sending an application that has been fully rendered within the primary payload to the browser.

 Web Rendering Service (WRS)
-A headless browser than transforms HTML and JavaScript into something that can be displayed to a user or interpreted by an algorithm.
+A headless browser than transforms HTML and JS into something that can be displayed to a user or interpreted by an algorithm.
 The WRS comes to the site as a unique user would, with no cookies, permissions allowed to gain a holistic view of the website.